Bethlehem, Pennsylvania: Zoellner Arts Center

 Lehigh University's Zoellner Arts Center offers a variety of musical and dramatic events through the year.

 Other

-On the first Friday of the month, the businesses of the Southside Shopping District hosts First Friday, a celebration of arts and culture.
+On the first Friday of the month, the businesses of the Southside Shopping District host First Friday, a celebration of arts and culture.
 Stores, restaurants and art galleries stay open late and offer special discounts, refreshments, gallery openings and more.
 The Lehigh Canal provides hiking and biking opportunities along the canal towpath which follows the Lehigh River in Bethlehem.
 Both the Lehigh Canal and the Monocacy Creek are popular for sport fishing, and both are stocked annually with trout.

+The Historic Moravian Bethlehem District, also known as the Moravian Church Settlement, was inscribed as a UNESCO World Heritage Site in 2024 as an extension of the Christiansfeld Moravian Church Settlement in Denmark.

 Sports

 Rugby

-The Lehigh Valley RFC rugby union team, founded in 1998, play their home matches at Monocacy Park.
+Lehigh Valley RFC, a rugby union team founded in 1998, play their home matches at Monocacy Park.

 Former teams

 Bethlehem Steel FC, a United Soccer League team founded in 2015, played at Goodman Stadium at Lehigh University, until 2019, when it moved to Subaru Park in Chester, Pennsylvania after concerns about Goodman Stadium's lighting deficiencies went unaddressed.

 The Lehigh Valley Steelhawks, a former Professional Indoor Football League, played home games at Stabler Arena in Bethlehem until they moved to Allentown in 2014.

 From 1996 to 2012, the Philadelphia Eagles of the National Football League held pre-season training camp each summer at the football facilities of Bethlehem's Lehigh University.

 In the early part of the 20th century, Bethlehem had a corporate soccer team, the Bethlehem Steel F.C., which won the 1918–19 championship in the National Association Football League (NAFL), and then won what amounted to national championships three more times during the next decade (1920–21 in the NAFL; 1926–27 in the American Soccer League I; and in 1928–29 winning the EPSL II).
 The Bethlehem Steel sides consisted largely of British imported players and also had the distinction of being the first American professional soccer team to play in Europe, which it did during its tour of Sweden in 1919.
 The team also won the National Challenge Cup, now called the Lamar Hunt U.S. Open Cup after billionaire sports franchise owner Lamar Hunt, five times beginning in 1915, and for the last time in 1926.